seanblanchfield/blog-staging/current/_posts/2025-09-18-irish-national-ai-meet-2025-opening-speech.md

 ![](/images/2025/09/national_ai_meet/slide-16.jpg)

-1. **1.
-Establish an permanent body responsible for driving AI.** An AI strategic agency, or even a Department of AI.
+1. **Establish a permanent body responsible for driving AI.** An AI strategic agency, or even a Department of AI.
 Not an advisory group of volunteers like the one I sit on, and not a regulator.
 A resourced body designed to help coordinate a whole-of-government plan to drive responsible but rapid AI adoption throughout the economy and society, ranging from energy to education to enterprise.

-2. **2.
-Create an AI Observatory.** Real-time leading indicators, not trailing data delivered years too late.
+2. **Create an AI Observatory.** Real-time leading indicators, not trailing data delivered years too late.
 Track how AI is impacting jobs, capital flows, education, security in the sectors that are affected first — and give policymakers the facts as they happen.

-3. **3.
-Lead by Convening.** In July 2026, we will assume the EU Presidency.
+3. **Lead by Convening.** In July 2026, we will assume the EU Presidency.
 That’s our moment to host an international AI summit here in Ireland — bringing together the leader of the global tech firms who call Ireland a second home, and the political leadership of Europe.
 We can set the agenda for how Europe responds to AI — on energy, security, education, and democracy.

 ---

-Ireland knows how to reinvented itself.
+Ireland knows how to reinvent itself.
 From a poor, protectionist backwater to a global tech hub — we know how to create opportunity for ourselves.

 Now we face a new existential challenge \- both as a small nation, and as a global voice in the EU.